pranavAL/Semantic_Fidelity-and-Egoshots/README.md

     --beam_size=3
 ```
 * All the generated captions are saved in the `test` folder as `results.csv`
-* To caption the Egoshots images and to extract the pre-trained weights most of the codes are replicated from this [repository](https://github.com/coldmanck/show-attend-and-tell).
+* To caption the Egoshots images and to extract the pre-trained weights most of the codes are built upon this [repository](https://github.com/coldmanck/show-attend-and-tell).